zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/services/oidc-provider.md

 ## Configuring Token Validity{#token_validity}

 * Refresh Token: The validity period for the refresh token is set to 15 days by default.
 To modify this, update the `RefreshTokenLifetimeInDays` constant available in the module.
 Ensure to keep the value in *days*.
-* Access Token: The default validity for Access token is changing from 24 hours to one hour.
+* Access Token: For version 4.1.0 and above, the validity for access tokens is one hour.
+Older versions of the Provider module issue access tokens with a validity of 24 hours.
 To adjust this, modify the `AccessTokenLifetimeInSecs` constant.
 Ensure to keep the value in *seconds*.

 ## Deleting Expired Access Tokens